ArnaudPel/Golib/README.md

 Usage
 -----
-As of Dec.
-2013, variations are not supported in a game.
+As of June 2015, variations are not supported in a game.
 This may imply frustrating behavior of the interface, compared to already-in-place editors.
-Hopefully this situation will be forgotten soon.
 Below are the features currently available.

 ### Put a stone on the goban
 - left-click to append a stone of the next color (forbidden when browsing previous moves)